 Receiving a grand jury subpoena can be a stressful experience for most individuals.
 A grand jury subpoena may request the production of documents or require your appearance for testimony or both.
 Responding to any type of grand jury subpoena without the proper legal advice may place you in serious legal jeopardy.

 The Importance of Legal Representation in Grand Jury Proceedings

 It is not unusual for prosecutors to file perjury charges against individuals whom they believe did not provide truthful testimony before the grand jury.
 In other cases, an individual may choose to testify before the grand jury without the advice of a lawyer and unknowingly provide testimony that leads to the filing of state or federal charges against them.

 Failing to properly respond to a subpoena for the production of documents can also lead to serious penalties including being found in contempt of court.
 Consequently, if you are under grand jury investigation and have received a grand jury subpoena, it is critical for you to consult with a knowledgeable criminal defense attorney before you respond to the subpoena.

-I have over a decade of experience providing skilled and aggressive representation to individuals facing grand jury investigations in Bucks County, Montgomery County and the surrounding counties.
+I have over a decade of experience providing skilled and aggressive representation to individuals facing state and federal grand jury investigations in Bucks County, Montgomery County and the surrounding counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.